 Fortunately, you can find all-natural alternatives that do not contain PFAS.
 Made with completely biodegradable silk and coated with a 100% natural wax, this floss performs just like the big name brands, but without the same potentially harmful ingredients.
 It’s packaged in renewable plant-based plastic and it is even printed with soy ink so you can feel good about your purchase.

 If you’ve been using common brands of dental floss, you probably don’t have much to worry about, but it may be a good idea to go ahead and make the switch to something more natural.
-It works just the same as any floss you can buy on the market today, but you don’t have to worry about your health every time you floss your teeth – and that kind of peace of mind for you and your family is priceless.
+Our biodegradable silk dental floss works just the same as any floss you can buy on the market today, but you don’t have to worry about your health (or the environment) every time you floss your teeth – and that kind of peace of mind for you and your family is priceless.